 If you are a homeowner and are having trouble making payments, a short sale may be an option to consider.
 You have to keep the following in mind: you will almost never get any money out of the property, you have to be able to prove some type of current of future financial hardship and depending on your circumstance, the short sale may or not be successful.
 Perhaps the two most important factors you should look for if you feel a short sale might benefit you are a real estate agent who knows the short sale process and will advise you properly and an attorney to help you get everything the lender needs together and negotiate with your mortgage holders.

-On the other hand, if you are a buyer buying a property through short sale, the primary thing you need to have is patience and an open mind.
+On the other hand, if you are a buyer looking for land for sale through short sale, the primary thing you need to have is patience and an open mind.
 You are buying a property from a seller who likely has no additional money to put into the property.
 The sale is always subject to lender approval and time from offer to close may be 3-4 months or more, or even never.
 You might also end up being asked to pay for property liens and other expenses that the seller of the property is unable to pay.
 The end result is that you usually get a property well under market value but you have to be patient and put up with a lot.
 Again, the most important thing for you is to be working with a real estateÂ agent experienced in short sales who can advise you throught the process.